japila-books/spark-sql-internals/docs/logical-operators/DescribeColumnCommand.md

 run(session: SparkSession): Seq[Row]
 ----

-NOTE: `run` is part of <<spark-sql-LogicalPlan-RunnableCommand.adoc#run, RunnableCommand Contract>> to execute (run) a logical command.
+NOTE: `run` is part of <<spark-sql-LogicalPlan-RunnableCommand.md#run, RunnableCommand Contract>> to execute (run) a logical command.

 `run` resolves the <<colNameParts, column name>> in <<table, table>> and makes sure that it is a "flat" field (i.e. not of a nested data type).

-`run` requests the `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getTempViewOrPermanentTableMetadata[table metadata].
+`run` requests the `SessionCatalog` for the spark-sql-SessionCatalog.md#getTempViewOrPermanentTableMetadata[table metadata].

-NOTE: `run` uses the input `SparkSession` to access link:SparkSession.md#sessionState[SessionState] that in turn is used to access the link:SessionState.md#catalog[SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to access SparkSession.md#sessionState[SessionState] that in turn is used to access the SessionState.md#catalog[SessionCatalog].

-`run` takes the link:spark-sql-CatalogStatistics.adoc#colStats[column statistics] from the  link:spark-sql-CatalogTable.adoc#stats[table statistics] if available.
+`run` takes the spark-sql-CatalogStatistics.md#colStats[column statistics] from the  spark-sql-CatalogTable.md#stats[table statistics] if available.

-NOTE: link:spark-sql-CatalogStatistics.adoc#colStats[Column statistics] are available (in the link:spark-sql-CatalogTable.adoc#stats[table statistics]) only after link:spark-sql-LogicalPlan-AnalyzeColumnCommand.adoc[ANALYZE TABLE FOR COLUMNS] SQL command was run.
+NOTE: spark-sql-CatalogStatistics.md#colStats[Column statistics] are available (in the spark-sql-CatalogTable.md#stats[table statistics]) only after spark-sql-LogicalPlan-AnalyzeColumnCommand.md[ANALYZE TABLE FOR COLUMNS] SQL command was run.

 `run` adds `comment` metadata if available for the <<colNameParts, column>>.